 'Pulling' the tea as high as possible is not the only criteria as creativity and the taste are also taken into consideration.

 The art of 'pulling' the tea is definitely fun but some swore that it actually makes the tea tastes better as it creates a layer of frothiness at the top making it lips-smacking good.
 That is what 'teh tarik' is all about.
-You can generally find it at 'Mamak' eateries and would be best if enjoyed with the famous 'Roti Canai' flat bread and Dhal Curry.
+You can generally find it at 'Mamak' eateries and is best if enjoyed with the famous 'Roti Canai' flat bread and Dhal Curry.